 Dr. Brady worked with Diagnostic Solutions Laboratory to develop and launch the first DNA/PCR molecular assay for GI pathogens performed on stool using an FDA-approved platform and methodology, the GI Microbial Assay Plus (GI-MAP).
 The pathogen targets include bacteria, parasites and another first for the market, viruses!
 This will help integrative and functional medicine physicians and providers determine the status of the gastrointestinal environment, which is critical in understanding why a patient may be experiencing various chronic conditions, with a particular eye towards autoimmune disorders.
 Learn more about the connection between GI health and autoimmune disease.

 Dr. David Brady served as conference chair for the inaugural Clinically Applied Scientific Insights Conference (CASI-CON) in New York City on November 13-14th, 2015.
-The “sold-out” conference featured an internationally-renowned cast of featured presenters which included a long list of Ivy League and other medical centers of excellence-trained and affiliated researchers and clinicians (i.e., Yale, Cornell, Dartmouth, Penn., NYU, Johns Hopkins, Scripps, etc.), as well as multiple New York Times bestselling authors.
-The conference content will be used to build a new knowledge transfer site for the lifestyle, integrative and functional medicine community.
-The conference will be held annually and content from each year will be added to the previous to develop a library of experts providing the latest approaches in the field, all delivered through an engaging live-captured streaming video format.
-Learn more at CASITalks.com.
+He will do so again for CASI-CON 2017 in San Francisco, CA on March 17-18th.
+The 2017 conference will again feature an internationally-renowned cast of presenters including one of Dr. Brady's primary mentors, Jeffrey Bland, Ph.D., as the Keynote speaker.
+The conference content will again be used to add to the CASITalks.com online knowledge transfer site for the lifestyle, integrative and functional medicine community.
+The conference will continue to be held annually and content from each year will be added to the previous to develop a library of experts providing the latest approaches in the field, all delivered through an engaging live-captured streaming video format.
+See the complete list of speakers and learn more at CASITalks.com.
 Learn about Dr. Brady's other appearances at DrDavidBrady.com/pages/appearances.

 Dr. Brady Contributes to Important New Medical Textbooks